Guide to Identifying & Reporting Sexual Violence on Campuses

 It’s an unfortunate reality: Sexual violence happens.
 In fact, the Rape, Abuse & Incest National Network (RAINN) reports that an American experiences a sexual assault every 92 seconds.
 And, according to the Bureau of Justice Statistics, college-aged students are at a higher risk for sexual violence than the general population.
 This guide aims to provide you with information about the prevalence of sexual violence on campus and to equip you with the tools you need to get help, including how to safely report it to the right people.

-College Sexual Violence by the Numbers
+College Sexual Violence Statistics

 Although the #MeToo movement has recently brought the topic of sexual assault and violence to the forefront of public dialogue, these are not new issues that have arisen in the past few years.
 Furthermore, instances of sexual violence on campus are much more common than you might think.